frederic-perez/AmE-dictionary/data/idioms.md

 __out of the blue__ :two::hammer: _Tragedy came out of the blue._
 __out of the frying pan (and) into the fire__ From a bad, stressful, or dangerous situation into one that is even worse.
 __out of the wood(s)__ :two: No longer in danger or dealing with a particular difficulty, though not entirely resolved.
 Usually used in the negative. _Her surgery went as well as we could have hoped, but she’s not out of the woods yet._
-__out of thin air__ :two: From nothing, as of something that has suddenly materialized.
+__out of thin air__ :three: From nothing, as of something that has suddenly materialized.
 Appearing suddenly and unexpectedly. _The great ones create ideas out of thin air._
 __out of this world__ Extremely good.
 __out of tune with (someone or something)__ At odds with someone or something; not in harmony or agreement with someone or something. _I’m often out of tune with my family because they don’t approve of my line of work._
-__out of whack__ :dart::four: _My hormones are out of whack._
+__out of whack__ :dart::five: _My hormones are out of whack._
 __out of whole cloth__ :astonished:
 __out the wazoo__
 __out there__ :astonished: Somewhat unusual, unconventional, crazy, or eccentric.
 Sometimes hyphenated. _Our manager is always coming up with some out-there ideas on how to improve productivity._ _My uncle Jerry is a little out there, but he’s a really sweet guy._
 __out with the old, in with the new__
 __out-and-out__
-__out-of-pocket__ Out-of-pocket expenses are costs connected with work that people pay themselves at first but are usually paid back to them later. _I charge twenty dollars an hour plus out-of-pocket expenses._ Note: If you pay out of pocket, you pay for something yourself and claim the money back later. _As long as people have to pay out of pocket to see a physician, many people will not get the necessary care._
+__out-of-pocket__ :two: Out-of-pocket expenses are costs connected with work that people pay themselves at first but are usually paid back to them later. _I charge twenty dollars an hour plus out-of-pocket expenses._ Note: If you pay out of pocket, you pay for something yourself and claim the money back later. _As long as people have to pay out of pocket to see a physician, many people will not get the necessary care._
 __outdo (oneself)__ To outperform or outclass one’s previous actions or efforts. _Wow, Mom, this chili is delicious—you really outdid yourself!_
 __outie__ _slang_ Out of here; leaving. _That’s it, I’m not waiting any longer—I’m outtie!
 No way, this is too gross for me!
 I’m outtie._
 __outside the box__ (Also, to think outside the box) To think or behave in an unconventional way, in a novel or often creative fashion.
 The “box” in question represents the limits of what is usually thought or done.
 __outsmart (oneself)__
+__outtro__ In a sense, “outtro” is a pun on “intro,” and it’s a creative way to refer to the closing or concluding section of a creative work.
 __ouy (of) the (starting) gate__
 __over (one’s) head__ :three: __1__ Too complicated to be understood by one. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least.
 A lot of this technical stuff is way over my head._ __2__ Bypassing one’s authority. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __3__ Lingering as a source of concern or worry for one. _All these bills are hanging over my head, and I don’t get paid for another week.
 I’m so glad that exam is over—it’s been over my head for months._
+__over and over (again)__
 __over the course of__ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
 __over the hill__ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)
 __over the hills and far away__ To or at some distant, remote point or location. _Rather than focusing on the here and now, John’s ideas for the future are always over the hills and far away._